RobBlackwell/do-project/README.md

 ## Assemble the components

 [Instructables article](http://www.instructables.com/id/Plotly-Atlas-Scientific-Graph-Real-Time-Dissolved-/)
-very useful for circuit, but a bit dated for Linux set up - see below instad.
+very useful for circuit, but a bit dated for Linux set up - see below instead.

 Keep the connection between the BNC connector and the DO circuit board as short as possible.